DigitalHolography/Holovibes/README.md

 ## September 2016 -- January 2017 ##

-Cyril, ClÃ©ment are now working on the project until January 2017.
+Cyril, Clément are now working on the project until January 2017.

 ### v.1.5.0